 What is Considered Paid Sick Leave?

 So what is considered paid sick time?
-If you are new to the business world as an employer or employee, Arizona paid sick leave is defined by multiple terms.
-“Sick time” can refer time that an employee needs to take preventative measures for their physical or mental illness or health condition.
+In Arizona, paid sick leave is defined by multiple terms.
+“Sick time” can refer to time that an employee needs to take preventative measures for their physical or mental illness or health condition.
 This includes taking time off for medical diagnoses, treatments, public health emergencies, or if an employee needs to take care of a physically or mentally ill family member.

-What the New Law Includes:
+What the New Laws Include:

-The new Arizona paid sick time laws that begin July 1, 2017, will apply to all companies regardless of their number of employees.
+The new Arizona paid sick time laws that began July 1, 2017 apply to all companies regardless of their number of employees.
 All Arizona employees will accrue one hour of paid sick leave for every 30 hours worked, and depending on whether you have more or less than 15 employees, you can cap their maximum annual accrual at 24 or 40 hours total.
-Any unused earned sick pay can be carried over into the following year, however, if a new employee is on a 90-day probation period they cannot apply the accrual.
-And lastly, this new law pertains specific employee protections that declare it unlawful for an employer to retaliate or discriminate against an employee.
+The biggest changes of the last two years are all COVID related, including childcare leave and precautionary sick time allocation for all at-risk employees.

 This law also allows the employer to pay its employee earned or unused paid sick leave rather than forwarding it into the next year.
 By providing early notice and verified documentation of proper sick leave use, businesses can avoid keeping track of PTO or losing work opportunities due to absent employees.

 How Your Business Will Be Affected

 PayTech can help you keep track of all of your employee data, hours worked, and PTO accrued or used.
 Whether you are looking for payroll solutions, HR support, or assistance with accounting and tax, PayTech will provide reliable services and keep you covered.